 William was still for a moment, clearly giving Robert’s words sincere consideration.
 “I understand,” he finally replied, keeping his voice low so they would not be overheard.
 “I do not intend to subject myself to these injustices, but you’re right that I have to consider all of you.
 You’re my brethren now, and I mustn’t do anything until I’ve convinced each of you to fight alongside me.”

-Robert was spared coming up with a response to this strange declaration as Lenny urged the horse into a trot and the whole line of sorry souls lurched forward into their march.
+Robert was spared coming up with a response to this strange declaration as Lenny urged the horse into a trot and the whole line of sorry souls lurched forward in their march.
 They moved at a pace somewhere between a walk and a jog, passing over one rolling hill after another.
 As far as the eye could see in each direction was nothing but long, green grass with the occasional sprinkling of bare, gray rocks to break up the pattern.
 Above them the sky was overcast by a multitude of thin, wispy clouds, diffusing the sunlight into a universal ambience.
 It might have been an lovely scene, were it being viewed by less dismal souls.

 Until this William fellow, all the slaves in their party had come in quietly.
 Years of servitude had long conditioned them to the rough manner in which they were treated, and the prospect of leaving one master for another was a familiar passage.
 But William was different.
 From the first moment Lenny brought him he had shown the signs of an unbroken spirit.
-He had proudly explained that he was in actuality a royal lord, waylaid on the road by a band of highwaymen, mistaken by them for a rich servant, and then sold into slavery at their hand.
+He had proudly explained that he was in actuality a royal lord, waylaid on the road by a band of highwaymen, mistaken by them for a well-groomed servant, and then sold into slavery at their hand.

 Everyone in the party, slave and slaver alike, dismissed his story out of hand.
 The general consensus was that the poor man was insane, and likely it was for this condition that his prior master had chosen to sell him away.
 Where many of their band considered this a great source of fun and teased William for his sincerity of delusion, Robert could only shake his head in pity.
 He knew there must come a time where this dreamer would be forced back to his cruel realities, and Robert could not wish that crushing on anyone.

 If Robert was honest with himself, though, it was not pity alone that he felt for the man.
 He could not help having a wonder and a fascination for him, too.
 At the close of each day, as they sat around their evening fire, one of their crew would invariably ask William for stories of his home and prior life.
 At first they had done this to mock him, but he spoke with such a fervor and richness of detail that it was impossible to not be captivated by the visions he spun.
-Night-by-night, the slaves’ faces became less cynical and mean, changing into something softer and longing.
+Night-by-night, the slaves’ faces became less cynical and mean, changed into something softer and longing.
 For a blissful hour they would forget their pitiful lives and saw the world of William as if in a trance.

 Only one of the slaves remained immune to William’s magic.
 Jules had enjoyed listening to the stories at first, but after a time said it made him frustrated to hear dreams that could never be real.
 Fantasy made his reality unbearable, and so he would always excuse himself from the rest of the party when the tales began and brood elsewhere on his own.

 It wasn’t as though William only offered intangibles to his fellow slaves, though.
-He was just as gracious with his daily food portions as he was with his words.
+He was just as gracious with his daily meal portions as he was with his words.
 He explained that the other slaves had not been properly nourished through life as he had, and so they needed the food more.
 Each time he would look them firmly in the eye and assure them that they would make it out alright.
 No one doubted that he truly believed it, and that he truly intended to share his better life with them all.
 Perhaps they were still not ready to believe William’s tales, but they did come to believe in him.

 Though the three slave-traders heard bits and pieces of William’s lordly stories, they didn’t harass him any further than to occasionally make fun of his madness.
 William had kept his word and refrained from giving them any more trouble.
 That proud defiance never dimmed in his eye, but he held his tongue at their jeering.
 In fact he seemed to be saddened that they chose to be his enemies rather than his friends.

 William’s intended rebellion never came to fruition either.
 Although William had gained the slaves’ appreciation, he was not any closer to winning their fighting spirit.
 A failing he admitted to Robert one night after all the others had fallen asleep.
-At night the line lay on the bare ground in their marching order, still tethered to the line though now with iron fetters.
+At night the line lay on the bare ground in their marching order, still tethered to the line, though now with iron fetters.
 As William and Robert were neighbors in the line they would often hold whispered conversations as the others drifted out of consciousness.

 “I know I have to take this next step alone,” William was saying.
 “For a while there I had an ambition of us all raising up together and overpowering our captors.
 We outnumber them by ten, after all, but I have come to see that this isn’t in your nature to do.”